Etrigan the Demon: Publication history

 Etrigan first appeared in The Demon #1 (September 1972) and was created by Jack Kirby.
-He created him at the behest of DC, who saw it as likely to be more commercially successful than the Fourth World and thus cancelled New Gods and Forever People to facilitate his working on the new title.
-According to Mark Evanier, Kirby had no interest in horror comics, but created Etrigan in response to a demand from DC for a horror character.
-Kirby was annoyed that the first issue sold so well that DC required him to do sixteen issues and abandon the Fourth World titles before he was done with them.
+He created him at the behest of DC, who saw it as likely to be more commercially successful than the Fourth World and cancelled New Gods and Forever People to facilitate work on the new title.
+According to Evanier, Kirby had no interest in horror comics, but created Etrigan in response to DC's demand for a horror character.
+Kirby was annoyed that Etrigan's popularity forced him to abandon the Fourth World titles before he was done with them.

-Etrigan returned for a four-issue miniseries in 1987, written and illustrated by Grendel creator Matt Wagner.
+Etrigan returned for a four-issue miniseries in 1987, written and illustrated by Matt Wagner.
 Alan Grant followed this with an Etrigan feature in Action Comics Weekly #636-641 and a second ongoing title in 1990.
 The 1990 series lasted 58 issues, two Annuals and one #0 issue.
 Garth Ennis took over the title beginning with issue #40.
 Ennis' run included the first appearance of his character Hitman.
 This series was followed by a miniseries, Driven Out.
-Following this, John Byrne's Blood of the Demon lasted 17 issues, and ignored much of the continuity (i.e. Harry Matthews is human, and not a pillow with human facial features) that took place after Kirby's initial run.
+Following this, John Byrne's Blood of the Demon lasted 17 issues, and ignored much of the continuity that took place after Kirby's initial run.

 While his first monthly comic book series was short-lived, and his second was canceled after five years, Etrigan remains a popular supporting character with occasional additional miniseries.
-Popular series in which Etrigan has appeared include Neil Gaiman's The Sandman, Alan Moore's Swamp Thing, Kevin Smith's Green Arrow and Batman: The Widening Gyre, Garth Ennis's Hitman, and Cosmic Odyssey by Jim Starlin and Mike Mignola.
+Series in which Etrigan has appeared include Alan Moore's Swamp Thing, Neil Gaiman's The Sandman, Kevin Smith's Green Arrow and Batman: The Widening Gyre, Garth Ennis's Hitman, and Cosmic Odyssey by Jim Starlin and Mike Mignola.

 The New 52

-In The New 52 rebooted continuity, DC Comics launched a new series featuring Etrigan titled Demon Knights, with issue #1 on September 14, 2011.
+In The New 52 rebooted continuity, DC Comics launched a new series featuring Etrigan titled Demon Knights, which debuted on September 14, 2011.
 It was written by Paul Cornell and drawn by Diógenes Neves.

+Etrigan will receive a new ongoing series in March 2026 as part of the "DC Next Level" publishing initiative.